Millennium Development Goals: Origins

 The Millennium Summit and the General Assembly in September 2000 issued a Millennium Declaration echoing the agenda that Annan had set out.
 This declaration did not specifically mention "Millennium Development Goals", but it does contain the substance – and much of the same wording – as the eventual goals.
 A process of selecting and refining the Goals from the content of the Declaration continued for some time.
 A crucial moment here was unification between discussions under the auspices of the United Nations and approaches being followed by the OECD based on "Shaping the 21st Century"; this unification was agreed at a meeting convened by the World Bank in March 2001.
 In September 2001, Annan presented to the General Assembly a "Road map towards the implementation of the United Nations Millennium Declaration" which did contain a section specifically about "the Millennium Development Goals", enunciating some of them in their eventual wording, and indicating the remaining issues in formulating a definitive set.

-David Hulme and James Scott note that the process of creating the MDGs was diffuse, having no single architect and "no clear start or end".
-They also comment that the process was driven by rich states rather than the countries that would be more the subject of MDG interventions.